-Schools in Washington are required to provide the parents or guardians of students entering 6th through 12th grades with information on meningococcal disease, a serious infection of the brain (meningitis) and blood caused by bacteria.
+Washington schools are required to provide parents or guardians of students entering 6th through 12th grades with information on meningococcal disease, a serious infection of the brain (meningitis) and blood caused by bacteria.
 Fortunately, this life-threatening infection is rare; only about 75 people are infected each year in Washington.
-Adolescents and young adults are most likely to get meningococcal disease, especially those living in group settings, such as college dorms.
+Infants under 12 months old, adolescents, and young adults are most likely to get meningococcal disease, especially those living in group settings, such as college dorms.

 The Department of Health wants you to be aware of meningococcal disease and how you can protect your child against it.
 A vaccine is available that can prevent up to 65 percent of meningococcal disease among adolescents and young adults.
-The vaccine is recommended for unvaccinated teens age 15 years and college freshmen who will be living in a dorm.
+The vaccine is recommended for all teens age 11 to 18 years.
 The meningococcal vaccine is not required for school or college attendance.

-- Do not share items that may spread meningococcal disease and other bacteria and viruses, such as eating utensils, glasses, cups, water bottles, drinks, lip gloss, or toothbrushes.
+Other ways to prevent the spread of meningococcal disease include good hygiene (regular hand washing, covering coughs and sneezes, etc.), and not sharing items that may spread meningococcal disease and other bacteria and viruses, such as eating utensils, glasses, cups, water bottles, drinks, lip gloss, or toothbrushes.

 We encourage you to learn more about meningococcal disease and how to prevent it.
 More information on meningococcal disease is available on the following websites: Washington State Department of Health, Centers for Disease Control and Prevention, and the National Meningitis Association.